 One of the best workarounds for this limitation is installing a VPN on your router.
 A VPN router can protect your entire home network effortlessly and automatically.
 You don’t have to run apps on all of your hardware, and every device that connects to your Wi-Fi will automatically be kept secure.
 We’ve covered some of the best DD-WRT routers in the past, but today we’re looking at the top VPNs for Netgear routers, some of the most popular routers in the world.

 Installing a VPN directly to your router is a fast and easy way to protect your entire home internet connection.
 Once everything is set up you never have to think about it again, simply connect and stay secure.
-Game consoles, smart appliances, laptops, tablets, smartphones, and even visiting friends and family can enjoy the privacy your home Wi-Fi offers!
+Game consoles, smart appliances, laptops, tablets, smartphones, and even visiting friends and family can enjoy the privacy your home Wi-Fi offers.

 Choosing the right VPN takes a little research, especially if you specifically want one to use with your Netgear hardware.
 We compared some of the top VPN services on the market using the criteria below to see which ones stacked up as the fastest, the most reliable, and the best to use on a Netgear router.

 - Router support – Not all VPNs allow you to install the service on Netgear routers.
+We searched for providers with dedicated software or at least healthy support for DIY installations.

 - Logging policy – Some services store records of user activity.
 To retain your privacy, always go for VPNs with a strict zero-logging policy.